403-html/the-qa-architecture-handbook/docs/culture-foundation.md

 ## 1.3 From "Testing" to "Quality Engineering"

-To build a quality culture, you need to equip teams with the right resources, and knowledge to deliver high-quality products consistently.
-This requires a shift from traditional "testing" to a more holistic approach.
-Quality Engineering is a strategic and comprehensive approach to quality that focuses on prevention, early detection, and continuous improvement.
-It encompasses a wide range of practices, tools, and techniques to ensure that quality is built into every stage of the development process.
-About it later in the handbook, just remember that it's not just about testing; it's about investing in quality from the start.
+To build a culture of quality, teams need to be equipped with the right resources and knowledge to consistently deliver quality products.
+This requires moving away from traditional “testing” to a more holistic approach.
+Quality engineering is a strategic and comprehensive approach to quality that focuses on prevention, early detection and continuous improvement.
+It encompasses a wide range of practices, tools and techniques to ensure that quality is built into every stage of the development process.
+We'll talk more about this later in the manual, just remember that it's not just about testing; it's about investing (time and effort) in quality from the very beginning.

 ## 1.4 From "Chaos" to "Metrics-driven"

-In a chaotic environment, decisions are made based on gut feelings, opinions, or the loudest voice in the room.
-This can lead to inconsistent results, misaligned priorities, and wasted efforts.
-To create a quality-first culture, it is essential to shift from chaos to a metrics-driven approach.
-By using data, metrics, and insights to drive decisions, you can make informed choices, measure progress, and identify areas for improvement.
-Establish clear goals, define key performance indicators (KPIs), and track metrics to monitor the health of your processes and products.
+In a chaotic environment, decisions are made based on hunches, opinions or the loudest voice in the room.
+This can lead to inconsistent results, misplaced priorities and wasted efforts.
+To create a quality-oriented culture, it is necessary to move from chaotic, to a metrics-based approach.
+By using data, metrics and insights to make decisions, you can make informed choices, measure progress and identify areas for improvement.
+Set clear goals, define key performance indicators (KPIs) and track metrics to monitor the health of processes and products.

 ### 1.4.1 To achieve this, consider the following